SR Merchant Navy class: Subsequent development

 As mentioned, the British Railways batch had detail differences to previous versions.
 The most significant modification was the reduction of weight using lighter materials unavailable during wartime.
 From 1952 the air-smoothed casing ahead of the cylinders was removed to ease maintenance and lubrication.
 This coincided with the removal of the tender 'raves' on all locomotives, as they quickly rotted, obstructed the packing of coal into the bunker and restricted the driver's view when reversing the locomotive.
 The resultant 'cut-down' tender included new, enclosed storage for fire-irons, revised step ladders and glass spectacle plates to protect the crew from flying coal dust when running tender-first.

 Performance of the unmodified locomotives

 The new locomotives demonstrated that they could generate enormous power using mediocre quality fuel, due largely to Bulleid's excellent boiler.
 They also ran very smoothly at high speed.
-Partly as a result of having so many novel features, the first few years of service by the Merchant Navy class were beset by a variety of technical problems.
+However, the first few years of service by the Merchant Navy class were beset by a variety of technical problems, partly as a result of having so many novel features.
 Some of these were merely teething troubles, but others remained with the class throughout their working lives.
 These may be summarised as follows: